7. Retrosynthesis

 batch_size = 64 # Batch size can also be configurable and performance may change

-# but, parallelisation was used to utilise multiple GPUs and memory limitations restricted us to batch size of 64
+# but, parallelisation was used to utilise multiple GPUs and memory limitations restricted us to batch size based on current availability

 # Data loaders